joshb738/Pewlett_Hackard_Analysis/README.md

 <kbd><img src="Data/additional_analysis/retiring_departments.PNG"/><kbd>

 **2.** Based on the current criteria for the mentorship program, there are only 1,549 qualified employees.
-Pewlett Hackard may want to consider expanding the criteria program eligibility by adjusting the birth date range to allow additional employees the opportunity to begin mentoring the next generation.
+Pewlett Hackard may want to consider expanding the criteria for program eligibility to allow additional employees the opportunity to begin mentoring the next generation.

  - Mentorship program eligibility is based on employees born between **January 01, 1963 - December 31, 1965**
- - Expanding the birth date range by an additional two years can provide a total of approximately **38,401** eligible employees for the program.
+ - Expanding the birth date range by an additional two years can provide a new total of approximately **38,401** eligible employees for the program.
  - Full list of potential employees available [here](Data/additional_analysis/expanded_mentorship.csv).

 <kbd><img src="Data/additional_analysis/expanded_titles.PNG"/><kbd>